 (PDF 4.8 Mb)

 The Mary deposit is located immediately southeast of the Drinkwater pit.
 Scorpio Gold commenced pre-stripping operations in the Mary pit in December 2011 and initial ore production in Q2 2012.
 Exploration drilling in 2011 indicated that the gold mineralization extended further southeast from the Mary zone to the adjacent Mary LC zone, encompassing a strike length of 780 meters.
 Subsequent work determined that the Drinkwater, Mary and Mary LC zones were not isolated deposits but represented one continuous zone of mineralization.

 Drilling in 2012 and 2013 was designed to support modification of the original Mary pit design to the southwest to include the continuation of mineralization into the Mary LC zone.
-A highly successful program led to completion of a mineral reserve and resource estimate for the Mary LC and incorporation of the expanded pit design into the updated LOM Plan.
+A highly successful program led to completion of a mineral reserve and resource estimate for the Mary - Mary LC and incorporation of the expanded pit design into the updated LOM Plan.
 Pre-stripping of the Mary LC pit commenced in the first quarter of 2014 and extraction of development ore was realized in the second quarter of 2014.
 Attaining commercial production status at Mary LC is expected in Q4 2015.